Create Guide

 Draft (work in progress), Active (ready for production), or Archived.

-The finished good or subassembly that this recipe produces.
+The item this recipe produces — a finished good, subassembly, product, or service.
 When a production run is completed, the output quantity is added to this item.
+Locked after the recipe is saved.

 Ingredients Section